Left or Right?

-So, on one side muscles will be short and the other side will be long.
-If your dog’s muscles are not “unwound” and brought back to balance, at the very least you run the risk of restricted neck and shoulder movement.
+So, on one side of your dogs neck, the muscles will be short and on the other side they will be longer.
+If your dog’s muscles are not “unwound” and brought back to balance, at the very least they run the risk of restricted neck and shoulder movement.

 Over time this causes compensation, uneven loading, and stress on muscles and joints, and reduced range of movement.

 And I’m sure I don’t need to tell you that muscle compensation is a common precursor to muscular injury.

 One-sided activities impact joint & muscle health and development.

 Ready to Test the Theory?

 For this, you’ll need your dog, their lead, and an upright pole.
 A bamboo cane set upright in the ground is a great way to achieve this – if you don’t have a pole get creative.
 The goal is for your dog to walk around a thin upright object with you.